One-nation conservatism

-One-nation conservatism, also known as one-nationism or Tory democracy, is a paternalistic form of British political conservatism.
-It advocates the preservation of established institutions and traditional principles within a political democracy, in combination with social and economic programmes designed to benefit the ordinary person.
+One-nation conservatism, also known as one-nationism or Tory democracy, is a form of British political conservatism and a variant of paternalistic conservatism.
+It advocates the "preservation of established institutions and traditional principles within a political democracy, in combination with social and economic programmes designed to benefit the ordinary person".
 According to this political philosophy, society should be allowed to develop in an organic way, rather than being engineered.
 It argues that members of society have obligations towards each other and particularly emphasises paternalism, meaning that those who are privileged and wealthy should pass on their benefits.
-It argues that this elite should work to reconcile the interests of all classes, including labour and management, rather than identifying the good of society solely with the interests of the business class.
+It argues that this elite should work to reconcile the interests of all social classes, including labour and management, rather than identifying the good of society solely with the interests of the business class.

-The describing phrase 'one-nation Tory' originated with Benjamin Disraeli (1804–1881), who served as the chief Conservative spokesman and became Prime Minister in February 1868.
+The descriptive phrase 'one-nation Tory' originated with Benjamin Disraeli (1804–1881), who served as the chief Conservative spokesman and became Prime Minister in February 1868.
 He devised it to appeal to working-class people, who he hoped would see it as a way to improve their lives via factory and health acts as well as greater protection for workers.
-The ideology featured heavily during Disraeli's terms in government, during which considerable social reforms were passed by the Parliament of the United Kingdom.
+The ideology featured heavily during Disraeli's two terms in government, during which considerable social reforms were passed by the Parliament of the United Kingdom.
 Towards the end of the 19th century, the Conservative Party moved away from paternalism in favour of free market capitalism.
 In the first half of the 20th century, fears of extremism saw a revival of one-nation Conservatism.
 The Conservative Party continued to espouse the philosophy throughout the post-war consensus from 1945.
 One-nation thinking influenced their tolerance of the Labour government's Keynesian intervention in the economy, formation of a welfare state and the National Health Service.
 Thanks to Iain Macleod, Edward Heath and Enoch Powell, special attention after 1950 was paid to one-nation conservatism that promised support for the poorer and working class elements in the Party coalition.

 Later years saw the rise of the New Right, espoused by leaders such as Margaret Thatcher.
 This strand of conservatism rejected one-nation thinking and attributed the country's social and economic troubles to the welfare state and Keynesian policies.
-In the 21st century, leaders of the Conservative Party have publicly favoured a one-nation approach.
-For instance, David Cameron, who led the Conservative Party from 2005 to 2016, named Disraeli as his favourite Conservative and some commentators and MPs have suggested that Cameron's ideology contained an element of one-nationism.
-Other commentators have questioned the degree to which Cameron and his coalition embodied one-nation conservatism, instead locating them in the intellectual tradition of Thatcherism.
-In 2016, Cameron's successor Theresa May referred to herself as a one-nation conservative in her first speech as Prime Minister and outlined her focus on one-nation principles.
-May's successor, former Prime Minister Boris Johnson, has made similar assertions.
+In the 21st century, leaders of the Conservative Party revived the one-nation approach including David Cameron, Theresa May and Boris Johnson - although Johnson's position as a one-nation conservative has been heavily disputed.